German nuclear plant infected with computer viruses, operator says

-The Gundremmingen plant, located about 120 km (75 miles) northwest of Munich, is run by the German utility RWE.
+The Gundremmingen plant, located about 120 km (75 miles) northwest of Munich, is run by the German utility RWE (RWEG.DE).

 Malware was also found on 18 removable data drives, mainly USB sticks, in office computers maintained separately from the plant’s operating systems.
 RWE said it had increased cyber-security measures as a result.